atdd-bdd/GherkinExecutorForJava/README.md

 An Excel-style table is a familiar construct to many non-programmers.
 (Ward Cunningham introduced this style with FIT).
 So this form is easily understandable.
 To add another variation, you simply add another row to the table.
-The comments `# ListOfObject TemperatureComparison` are used to create the unit tests (shown later)
+The comments `# ListOfObject TemperatureComparison` are used to create the unit tests (details shown shortly)

 The Triad (Customer, Developer, Tester perspectives) can collaborate on the detailed behavior.
 This separates the production implementation from the representation of the logic and calculations.
 For example,